mganjoo/dotfiles/README.md

 1. Set ZSH as the default shell:

+        # On OS X
         chsh -s $(brew --prefix)/bin/zsh
+        # On Ubuntu
+        chsh -s /bin/zsh

   Before running this command, add the path to the Homebrew ZSH to `/etc/shells`.